 dpdk-socket-mem Comma separated list of memory to pre-allocate from hugepages on specific sockets.
-If not specified, this option will not be set by default.
-DPDK default will be used instead.
+If not specified, 1024 MB will be set for each numa node by default.

 dpdk-hugepage-dir Directory where hugetlbfs is mounted

 vhost-sock-dir Option to set the path to the vhost-user unix socket files.